tlambert03/microsim/docs/stages.md

 The output of this stage is a 4D array with dimensions `(C, Z, Y, X)` where the values are in units of gray levels (integers).
 The values in the digital image will depend on the settings of the `detector` and the `output_space`.

+!!! example

+    This example sets up a simulation with a 16-bit detector and a 2x2 binning factor.
+The final image will be 256x256 pixels.

+    ```python
+    sim = Simulation(
+        # ...,
+        detector={"bit_depth": 16, "read_noise": 2, "qe": 0.82},
+        output_space={"downscale": 2},
+    )
+    ```

+!!! note "TODO"

+    We don't yet model pixel-specific characterists of sCMOS cameras.
+Ideally, we will generate a random "instance" of an sCMOS camera with noise, gain, and offset distribution pulled from a typical CMOS.